64th Season

 Intermission

-Just in time for Valentine’s Day, the Dearborn Symphony invites you to an evening of music made for falling in love—with rhythm, with movement, and maybe even with each other.
-Shall We Dance is a romantic, high-spirited night out designed for couples, friends, and anyone looking to celebrate the joy of connection through music and motion.
+Just in time for Valentine’s Day, Dearborn Symphony invites you to an evening of music made for falling in love with rhythm, with storytelling, and with the joy that comes from sharing an unforgettable night out.
+Shall We Dance is a romantic and high-spirited celebration for couples, friends, families, and anyone who enjoys the magic that happens when music and movement meet.

 “MAD ABOUT MARCHES”